allegro/bigflow/docs/configuration.md

     'vault_endpoint': 'https://example.com/vault'}
 ```

-You can get config for particular environment by calling `resolve(env)` method.
+You can get config for a particular environment by calling `resolve(env)` method.
-It return instance of `dict`, which contains all resolved options for specified environment.
+It returns an instance of `dict`, which contains all resolved options for a specified environment.
-Environment may be ommited, in such case `bigflow` will try to resolve current environment name
+The environment may be omitted, in such case, `bigflow` will try to resolve the current environment name
-by inspecting command line arguments and/or os envionment (looking for `bf_env` variable).
+by inspecting command-line arguments and/or os environment (looking for `bf_env` variable).

 ```python
 config = deployment_config.resolve()